itscodenation/curriculum-15-16/units/opt-scratch/lessons/3-ifElse/README.md

 * Student will be able to implement Boolean logic using an if/else block in a Scratch program.

-### Key points
+### Key Points

 * If/Else statements let us set a condition and execute different code based on whether the condition is met.

 ### Assessment

-1. Student created program in Scratch that uses If/Else statements
+1. Students will create a program in Scratch that uses If/Else statements

 ### Vocabulary